ModiaSim/Modia.jl/README.md

         add SignalTablesInterface_GLMakie       # if plotting with GLMakie desired add SignalTablesInterface_WGLMakie      # if plotting with WGLMakie desired add SignalTablesInterface_CairoMakie    # if plotting with CairoMakie desired

+        # might be sometimes also useful
+        add SignalTables
 ```

 or call `t = getValues(instantiatedModel, "time"), y = getValues(instantiatedModel, "y")` to retrieve